-All Entity objects have a setPassenger() function.
+All Entity objects can have riders.
 In theory, you could even ride primed TNT.
 But I wouldn't advise it.
-Here we're going to have the creeper ride the bat by setting the bat's passenger to the creeper.
+Here we're going to have the creeper ride the bat by spawning the bat with a creeper rider (the argument to spawn).

 Next we need to turn the bat invisible to make the flying creeper look more convincing.
-Fortunately, all LivingEntity objects can use potion effects.3 We'll create a new potion effect, which lets us specify the effect's type, duration, and magnitude:
+Fortunately, all LivingEntity objects can use potion effects.
+We'll create a new potion effect, which lets us specify the effect's type, duration, and magnitude: